-Then, you know, she ran in to the forest, dwafts found her, prince came, and saved her, she found her love, but I was maltreat by her when she told everyone the “truth” that she made herself, “The evil witch poison her, and she dead, the prince found her;” so I dead.
+Then, you know as the story goes, she ran in to the forest, where dwarfs found her.
+Then the prince came and saved her, so she found her love.
+But I was maltreated by her when she told everyone the “truth” that she made for herself, “The evil witch poisoned her, and she ‘died.’
+Then the prince found her.”
+So I died.

-Well it’s good to have this kind of “life” that have so much interesting character, right?
-Life like this, it happened all the time.
-Good luck don’t always be with innocent people.
-Some nice people dead, some evil people lived, this is life.
+Well it’s good to have this kind of ‘life’ that has so many interesting characters, right?
+Life is like this; it happens all the time.
+Good luck doesn’t always follow innocent people.
+Some nice people die, some evil people live.
+That’s life.

+Word Count: 667

 [Story Arc: Essay 5: Writing from the Point of View of a Fictional Character]